fatyThr/we-it-tecnical-test/README.md

 ### Prerequisites

-To run the we-it-tecnical-test Project, make sure you have the following installed on your system:
+To run the epragne-unite-compte-administration Project, make sure you have the following installed on your system:
 - Java Development Kit (JDK) 21
 - Spring Boot 3.2.3
 - Maven